kstenschke/doShell/README.md

 shellDo script enriches shell script with a vocabulary of commands, that invoke existing tools (foremost) to simulate UI interactions.
-Translated into "vanilla" shell script, the commands resolve to more complex scripts, that vary by target platform.
+Compiled, the commands resolve to more complex scripts, that vary by target platform.
 Furthermore shellDo script enriches shell script for increased authoring convenience, e.g. allowing imports of